-Karen joined The Immigrant Learning Center in 1996 and manages enrollment for all ILC classes, develops curriculum, oversees professional development for teaching staff and spearheads program improvement projects.
-Prior to joining The ILC, Karen taught at Bunker Hill Community College and several adult education learning centers in the Boston area.
-She has a BA in classical studies from University of Massachusetts Boston and an MA in ESL studies from University of Massachusetts Boston.
+Jessica joined The Immigrant Learning Center in 2012 and manages enrollment for all The ILC classes, develops curricula, oversees professional development for teaching staff and spearheads program improvement projects.
+She started as a volunteer at The ILC and has worked in many positions in the English program.
+Jessica has a BA in Sociology from University of Massachusetts Amherst.

-Retired, Co-Anchor, WBZ Radio Afternoon News, ILC Volunteer
+Retired, Co-Anchor, WBZ Radio Afternoon News, The ILC Volunteer

 Diane, an inductee in The Massachusetts Broadcasters Hall of Fame, anchored news at WBZ NewsRadio from 1983 until retirement in 2016.
-She is a tutor at The Immigrant Learning Center, volunteers for My Brother’s Table in Lynn, MA, and emcees events for charitable groups including The Arthritis Foundation and the Preeclampsia Foundation.
+She is a tutor at The Immigrant Learning Center and emcees events for charitable groups including The Arthritis Foundation and the Preeclampsia Foundation.
 Diane received a bachelor’s degree from Boston University and studied at Schiller College in Heidelberg, Germany.

 Teacher/Tutor, Winthrop Elementary School